Blackjack Pine Pinus ponderosa

 - Bark Description:

-- Bark on young trees is dark brown to black.
-In mature trees, the bark can be a yellowish-brown to reddish-orange.
+- The bark on young trees is dark brown to black.
+In mature trees, the bark can be yellowish-brown to reddish-orange.
+The mature tree is also irregularly furrowed with large flat scaly plates.
+It has a resinous scent.

 -